CALRG · Editorial

 - learnings from innovative methods

-The conference will also include guest keynotes from leading experts from across the higher education sector.
-Joining Day 1 of the conference, Professor Simeon Yates, Pro-Vice-Chancellor Research Environment and Postgraduate Research at University of Liverpool, will address CALRG with his session titled ‘Digital inequalities – what they are and their consequences’.
+The conference featured presentations from across the OU, including academic and non-academic researchers at IET and the OU's Faculty of WELS (Wellbeing, Education and Language Studies), as well as guest keynotes from leading experts from across the higher education sector.
+Presenting on Day 1 of the conference, Professor Simeon Yates, Pro-Vice-Chancellor Research Environment and Postgraduate Research at University of Liverpool, addressed CALRG with his session titled ‘Digital inequalities – what they are and their consequences’.

 Discussing the impact that COVID-19 has had in increasing awareness of digital inequalities and the steps needed to address the divide, Prof Simeon Yates shared: